cogs502-Spring2025/syllabus/README.md

 * The weight of the quizzes will be decided on the basis of their difficulty.
 * The quizzes will be pencil-and-paper, and any sort of material will be disallowed.
-* Thw quizzes will start at 17:00, and you will have 30 minutes to complete them.
+* The quizzes will start at 17:00, and you will have 30 minutes to complete them.
 * Attendance is not required, you can come only to the quizzes, provided that you submit the assignment of that week on time.